 There are people suffering under modern slavery in every country and sector.
 Industries that are considered ‘high risk’ include construction, agriculture, fashion, electronics, sex work and hospitality, among others.

 The Global Slavery Index estimated that on any given day in 2016, 15,000 people in Australia were living in conditions of modern slavery.
 In Australia, businesses may also be knowingly or unknowingly participating in global modern slavery through their global supply chains.

 Consumers could be contributing to global poverty by purchasing goods that have been produced by workers living under modern slavery practices.

 An estimated 40 million people are trapped in modern slavery conditions worldwide.
 16 million of the world’s modern slaves are exploited in private supply chains.
 One in four victims of modern slavery are children.

 Modern slavery refers to serious exploitation and does not include poor working conditions or underpayment of employees.
 While these practices are still illegal and carry legal consequences for the perpetrator, they are not generally classified as modern slavery.

 What is the Modern Slavery Act 2018 (Cth)?

-The Act deems that large businesses must take responsibility to respect human rights, as outlined by the United Nations Guiding Principles on Business and Human Rights.
-The relevant businesses must submit an annual report (a “Modern Slavery Statement”) that outlines the risks of modern slavery within their business, and outline actions to address these risks.
+The Act deems that large businesses must take responsibility for respecting human rights, as outlined by the United Nations Guiding Principles on Business and Human Rights.
+The relevant businesses must submit an annual report (a “Modern Slavery Statement”) that outlines the risks of modern slavery within their business and outline actions to address these risks.
 Statements are filed by the Minister and are publicly available to view on modernslaveryregister.gov.au.

 What are the Modern Slavery requirements for Australian businesses?